-Primary care physicians (PCPs) are an integral part of the continuum of care.
-These providers are on the front lines of population health management and preventative care, gaining the trust of patients and their families to deliver effective, personalized care.
-A PCP is responsible for chronic care management, specialist and testing referrals, and evaluation for emerging health issues.
-Without a primary care physician, patients are at risk of receiving diagnoses at later stages of illness, which could impact care outcomes and mortality.
+PCPs are responsible for chronic care management, specialist referrals, and evaluation for emerging health issues.
+Without a primary care physician, patients are at risk of receiving more serious diagnoses at later stages of illness, which can have severe impacts on care outcomes.

 Essential (primary) hypertension